krtk-097/Tactical-Tide/README.md

-# Multiplayer-Chess-Game
+# Tactical Tide
-Online multiplayer chess game.
+An Online multiplayer chess game.
 You can play against your friend or against the computer.

 <details open="open">
   <summary>Table of Contents</summary>